ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 ~~~~

 The remote attestation procedure is initiated by the Verifier, sending an attestation request to the Attestor.
-The attestion request consists of a Nonce, a Shared Secret ID, and an optional Requested Evidence part.
+The attestion request consists of a Nonce, a Shared Secret ID, and an optional Additonal Info part.
 The Nonce guarantees attestation freshness.
 The Shared Secret ID selects the shared secret the Attestor is requested to sign its response with.
-The Requested Evidence part is optional to down the scope of received evidence, if required.
-E.g., the Verifier is only interested in particular information about the Attestee.
+The Additional Info part is optional in order to narrow down or increase the scope of received evidence, if required.
+For example, the Verifier is only interested in particular information about the Attestor, such as whether the device booted up in a known state, and not include information about all currently running software.

-The Attestee, after receiving the attestation request, collects the corresponding integrity claimes to compose the evidence the Verfier requested — or, in case the verifier did not include Requested Evidence information, the Attestor collects all information that can be used as complementary claims in the scope of the semantics of the remote attestation procedure.
-After that, the Attestor signes th Evidence with the Shared Secret including the Nonce and the Identity information, and sends the output back to the Verifier.
+The Attestor, after receiving the attestation request, collects the corresponding integrity claims to compose the evidence the Verfier requested—or, in case the Verifier did not include any Additional Info, the Attestor collects all information that can be used as complementary claims in the scope of the semantics of the remote attestation procedure.
+After that, the Attestor signes the Evidence with the Shared Secret including the Nonce and the Identity information, and sends the output back to the Verifier.
 Important at this point is that the Nonce as well as the Identity information must be cryptographically bound to the signature, i.e. it is not required for them to be present in plaintext.
-Furthermore, those information can be part of the signature after a one-way function (e.g. a hash function) was applied to them.
-There is also a possibility to scramble the Nonce or Identity with other known information to both the Verifier and Attestee.
+For instance, those information can be part of the signature after a one-way function (e.g. a hash function) was applied to them.
+There is also a possibility to scramble the Nonce or Identity with other information that is known to both the Verifier and Attestor.
 A prominent example is the IP address of the Attestor that usually is known by the Attestor as well as the Verifier.
 This extra information can be used to scramble the Nonce in order to counter a certain type of relay attacks.
-As soon as the Verifier receives the attestation evidence data, it appraises the signed evidence, the Identity as well as the claims in the claim set, e.g. by comparing it to known (good), expected reference claims (e.g. a Reference Integrity Measurement Manifest), or evaluating it in other ways.
-The final output, also referred to as Attestation Result, is a new claim about properties of the Attestor, i.e. whether it is a trusted system or not.
+As soon as the Verifier receives the attestation evidence data, it appraises the signed evidence, the Identity as well as the claims in the claim set.
+This process is application-specific and can be done by e.g. comparing the claim set to known (good), expected reference claims, such as a Reference Integrity Measurement Manifest (RIMs), or evaluating it in other ways.
+The final output, also referred to as Attestation Result, is a new claim about properties of the Attestor, i.e. whether or not it is compliant to the policies, or even "trusted".

 # Further Context